Mathematics (MATH) and Statistics (STAT)

 Letter Grade (LG) Only Total hours: 68 hours lecture

-Prerequisite(s): Placement based on multiple measures; or MATH 263
+Prerequisite(s): Placement based on multiple measures; or Intermediate Algebra or higher

 Credit transferable: Transfers to CSU & UC